 - Restructure the legal, ethics and safeguarding functions.
 We hired Steve Linick as our first Chief Ethics and Compliance Officer, independent of both the legal and human resource departments, reporting to the CEO and the Board of Directors and overseeing a stand-alone ethics and compliance department.
 Intake and investigations of safeguarding allegations as well as the Global Safeguarding Prevention Team are overseen by the Chief Ethics and Compliance Officer.

 - Continue to strengthen Mercy Corps’ approach to safeguarding, including a significant investment to strengthen our capacity and systems that support prevention and the intake, case management and investigative oversight for alleged ethics violations, including safeguarding.
 We continue to invest significant additional resources into global safeguarding, with active safeguarding support in all countries where Mercy Corps operates.
 We have developed additional Safeguarding and Protection from Sexual Exploitation and Abuse (PSEA) training completed by senior management and Board Directors, in addition to mandatory agency-wide PSEA training for all employees.
 We have updated safeguarding policies and between March and June 2022, internationally recognized PSEA and safeguarding experts, Global Child Protection Services (GCPS), conducted a comprehensive external review of Mercy Corps’ safeguarding policies.
 The policies were reviewed against donor expectations, sector standards and best practice, and benchmarked against peer organizations.
-Mercy Corps is now incorporating the recommendations from this review into further policy revisions for 2023.
+In June 2023, recommendations from that review were incorporated into revisions to our Child Safeguarding, and Anti-Human Trafficking and Exploitation Policies.
+Additional recommendations have been incorporated into our Safeguarding Core Standards Policy.
 We rolled out a new Community Accountability Reporting Mechanism (CARM) policy to ensure community members can provide feedback and voice complaints in a safe, confidential and accessible way, with CARM focal points in place in all countries where Mercy Corps operates.
 Mercy Corps countries report 92% of CARM standards are being met.
 We released our fourth annual Global Safeguarding Report in November 2022.